-Adam Bridgers is an associate in the firm's Charlotte office.
-He represents businesses across the United States faced with employment-related disputes.
-He regularly practices in the areas of employment litigation and wage and hour law.
+Adam Bridgers is an attorney in the firm's Charlotte office.
+He represents businesses across the United States faced with employment-related issues.
+He regularly practices in the areas of employment litigation, labor relations, wage and hour law, and workplace privacy.

 Adam has experience trying cases in various areas of the law.
 He has litigated cases at both the state and federal levels, including several complex cases, such as collective wage and hour actions, unfair competition claims, and trade secret disputes.

 Adam strives to help businesses resolve employment disputes before they reach court.
 However, he is not afraid to employ his courtroom skills if needed.
 He also counsels clients on preventive measures that help ensure disputes do not arise in the first place.

 He has represented clients before courts in Florida, Georgia, North Carolina, Ohio, and South Carolina.
 His clients and adversaries range from small businesses to Fortune 100 companies and span across numerous industries, including banking, construction, energy, hospitality, and healthcare.